Installation

 Running in Docker

-Dkron provides an official Docker image via Docker Hub that can be used for deployment on any system running Docker.
+Dkron provides official Docker images via Docker Hub that can be used for deployment on any system running Docker.

 Launching Dkron as a new container